-(a) Notify its Sponsoring State or States, States adjacent to the contract area likely to be affected and the Secretary-General [without undue delay] [at the earliest time possible immediately, but no later than 24 hours from the moment the Contractor becomes aware of the Incident;

-[(a).Alt.
-Notify its Sponsoring State or States, [relevant adjacent Coastal States] [States adjacent to the contract area likely to be affected] and the Secretary General immediately, as soon as reasonably practicable but no later than 24 hours from the time the incident occurred;]

-(b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident; (c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Sponsoring State or States, flag State, [States adjacent to the Contract Area likely to be affected] [coastal State] or relevant international organizations, as the case may be;

-(d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; and

-(e) Record the Incident in the Incidents Register, which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under Regulation 34: and-

-(f) Following resolution of an Incident, provide the [Secretary-General and its Sponsoring State or States] [Authority] with an Incident report which details the Incident and any corresponding data on its nature, scale, and impacts, the Contractor's response, and lessons learned [and any proposed measures to minimise or reduce the risk of similar Incidents occurring in the future].

-3. The Secretary-General shall promptly report any Contractor that fails to comply with this Regulation to its Sponsoring State or States, [States adjacent to the Contract Area [likely to be affected] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law.

-4. The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting, and publish a copy of the Incident report at the Authority's website.

-[Alt.4.bis.
-The Secretary-General shall

-(a) before issuing instructions under this regulation, request instruction from the Compliance Committee, and consult with the Sponsoring State or State, and other relevant State or international organisations, insofar as it is feasible to do so taking account of the urgency in the situation;

-(b) follow any relevant Standards and Guidelines on the issue of instructions under this regulations:

-(c) report such Incidents and measures taken to the Commission and the Council at their next available meeting.

-5. The Secretary-General shall publish copies of Incident reports at the Authority's website, [subject to ensuring that confidential information is protected].
+- (a) Notify its Sponsoring State or States, [States adjacent to the Ceontract Aerea likely to be affected] and the Secretary-General [without undue delay] [at the earliest time possible immediately, but no later than 24 hours] from the moment the Contractor becomes aware of the Incident; - (b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident; - (c) Undertake promptly, and within such time frame as stipulated, any instructions received from the Secretary-General in consultation with the Sponsoring State or States, flag State, [States adjacent to the Contract Area likely to be affected] or relevant international organizations, as the case may be; - (d) Take any other measures necessary in the circumstances to limit the adverse effects of the Incident; - (e) Record the Incident in the Incidents Register, [which is a register to be maintained by the Contractor on board a mining vessel or Installation to record any Incidents or notifiable events under Regulation 34]; and - (f) Following resolution of an Incident, provide the [Secretary-General and its Sponsoring State or States] with an Incident report which details the Incident and any corresponding data on its nature, scale, and impacts, the Contractor's response, [findings] [and lessons learned] [and any proposed measures to minimise or reduce the risk of similar Incidents occurring in the future]. - 3.
+The Secretary-General shall promptly report any Contractor that fails to comply with this Regulation to its Sponsoring State or States, [States adjacent to the Contract Area [likely to be affected] and the flag State of any vessel involved in the Incident for consideration of the institution of legal proceedings under national law. - [4.
+The Secretary-General shall report such Incidents and measures taken to the Commission and the Council at their next available meeting, [and publish a copy of the Incident report at the Authority's website].] - [4. bis.
+Alt.
+The Secretary-General shall: - (a) before issuing instructions under this regulation, request instruction from the Compliance Committee, and consult with the Sponsoring State or State, and other relevant State or international organisations, insofar as it is feasible to do so taking account of the urgency in the situation; - (b) follow any relevant Standards and Guidelines on the issue of instructions under these regulations; - (c) report such Incidents and measures taken to the Commission and the Council at their next available meeting. - 5.
+The Secretary-General shall publish copies of Incident reports onet the Authority's website, [subject to ensuring that confidential information is protected].

+- The definition of "Incident" have, upon request by several delegations, been updated in the Schedule. - In paragraph 2(a) it has been proposed to re-insert language on adjacent coastal States in order to reflect the clear interest of such States in knowing about incidents, as well as to ensure consistency with paragraph 3.

+• It has been suggested by a delegation to continue the negotiations based on paragraph 4. bis.
+Alt.
+It has also been suggested that paragraph 5 should be retained as it is interrelated to paragraph 4. bis.
+Alt.